Concrete Admixtures (Additives)- Types, Selection, Properties, Uses

 - Reduce the rate of slump loss.

-To modify the properties of hardened concrete, mortar and grout so as to:
+To modify the properties of hardened concrete, mortar and grout to:

 - Retard or reduce heat evaluation during early hardening.